brain246/brain246.github.io/_tabs/about.md

 Since one of my main treats is laziness (when it comes to repetitive tasks), i developed a natural interest in DevOps & automation.
 And due to constant lack of sleep, I usually don't touch any code, unless it's version controlled.
 That includes but is not limited to: cloud infrastructure (as code), database schemas, pipeline definitions, all kinds of scripts, notebooks and the grocery list for my next shopping tour.

 As a result of the above, i somehow stumbled into the beautiful world of DevOps (although that name was not a thing back then).
-My personal project lifecycle these days often goes looks like this: Getting hired as an architect/data enginner at first, but then silently turning into the dedicated DevOps and Git guy.
-Although it was never my intention, i think i got the DevOps bingo card full now:
+My personal project lifecycle these days often looks like this: Getting hired as an architect/data enginner at first, but then silently tarnsitioning into the dedicated DevOps and Git guy.
+My DevOps bingo card includes:

 - Azure DevOps (Repos, Boards, Pipelines, etc.)
 - The Atlassian(s): Bitbucket, Jira, Confluence (and even Bamboo...).
 - Github (my teenage love)
 - Gitlab
-- And if artefact registries also belong on this list: Cloudsmith
+- And if artefact registries also belong here: Cloudsmith

 However, there can be only one god.
 And for me that is and always will be: __Git__[^git].
 After using it for almost a decade, i still feel like i don't know half of it and am constantly amazed how limitless the possibilities of this genius piece of software really are.